ian-barnes/personality-type/slides.md

 ---

-If their needs (for contact/solitude) are not met:
+If their needs for contact / solitude are not met:

-- E's become depressed
+- E's can become depressed
 - I's become anxious, irritable and confused

 Our culture was largely created by E's for E's: Extroversion is seen as